 Nextdoor has long relied on Branch for web-to-app linking and measurement, and naturally thought of Branch to measure the impact of their advertising campaigns.

 Specifically, Nextdoor wanted to avoid the two major attribution pitfalls that can lead to skewed ROI: over-attribution (claiming organic installs as paid) and under-attribution (not attributing all their paid installs, and seeing some of them appear as organic).
-Nextdoor’s complex acquisition funnel led to additional challenges—some users interact with Nextdoor more than once prior to installing the app (visiting the website and later clicking an ad, for example), so legacy fingerprinting attribution models can’t reliably measure Nextdoor’s user journeys.
+Nextdoor’s complex acquisition funnel led to additional challenges—some users interact with Nextdoor more than once prior to installing the app (visiting the website and later clicking an ad, for example), so legacy basic probabilistic modeling attribution models can’t reliably measure Nextdoor’s user journeys.

 Don’t measure cookies—measure people across channels, platforms, and devices!

-The benefit of People-Based Attribution is particularly highlighted when used in multiple channels.
+The benefit of Attribution is particularly highlighted when used in multiple channels.
 Nextdoor uses Branch’s deep linking and measurement technology on their website, which means customers who interact with Nextdoor multiple times prior to converting can be deduplicated reliably and scalably, and acquisition credit can be accurately apportioned.

-To demonstrate the value of people-based attribution, Branch ran a “simulated attribution comparison” test using a traditional last-click attribution methodology.
+To demonstrate the value of attribution, Branch ran a “simulated attribution comparison” test using a traditional last-click attribution methodology.
 This test allows the customer to run different attribution models and technologies over historical click and install data to simulate attribution outcomes.

 To find out what’s next for Nextdoor, or what made Dan Laufer, Director of Growth and Partnerships, label Branch “always a step ahead”, download the full case study.